|

 Mineral Sanitizer?

-I am considering A SPA FROG, as I am
+I am considering a mineral sanitizer, as I am

 interested in reducing the amount of chemicals.
 How does